xueyuanj/alzheimer_2019/README.md

 5) microglia subpopulation and trait association test

+##
-#A separate file for subcluster and categorical trait association test
+A separate file for subcluster and categorical trait association test

 $ categorical.test.Rmd

+##
+Compare genes upregulated in mouse DAM to those in human microglia 1